SFGLab/MultiMM/README.md

 The software is freely distributed under the GNU license and everybody can use it how they want, improve it, or apply it to their research interests.
 In case that the software would be used for research, we would like that you will cite our paper:

 - Korsak, Sevastianos, Krzysztof Banecki, and Dariusz Plewczynski.
-"Multiscale Molecular Modelling of Chromatin with MultiMM: From Nucleosomes to the Whole Genome." bioRxiv (2024): 2024-07.
+"Multiscale molecular modeling of chromatin with MultiMM: From nucleosomes to the whole genome."
+Computational and Structural Biotechnology Journal 23 (2024): 3537-3548.

 Please, communicate with the authors in case that you would like to contribute in this model, and you would like to improve it.